FerretDB/FerretDB/website/blog/2024-02-22-run-deploy-ferretdb-kubernetes-using-pulumi.md

 ![How to run and deploy FerretDB in Kubernetes using Pulumi](/img/blog/ferretdb-pulumi.jpg)

 Setting up a scalable, reliable, and highly performant database application is essential for all production environments.
-But before then, you still need testing environments for your operations and teams.
+But before then, you still need robust testing environments for your operations and teams.

 <!--truncate-->

 Running your databases on Kubernetes can be a way to quickly provision, test, and drop databases using a CI/CD pipeline.

 [Pulumi](https://www.pulumi.com/), an Infrastructure as Code (IaC) platform, can be quite useful in building, managing, and deploying infrastructure in your favorite programming language and on numerous public clouds or cloud-native platforms, including Kubernetes.
+That also means you can use Pulumi to deploy and manage your FerretDB databases.

 [FerretDB](https://www.ferretdb.com/) is an open-source document database that adds MongoDB compatibility to relational databases like Postgres and SQLite.
-With Postgres as your database backend, you can run FerretDB on top of StackGres, which provides a fully-featured platform for running Postgres on Kubernetes.
-And finally put them all together using Pulumi.
+With Postgres as your backend, you can run FerretDB on top of StackGres — a fully-featured platform for running Postgres on Kubernetes.
+And finally set them up together using Pulumi.

-In this guide, you’ll learn to set up FerretDB with StackGres on Kubernetes using Pulumi.
+In this guide, you'll learn to set up FerretDB with StackGres on Kubernetes using Pulumi.

-This is based on a previous blog post on [how to run FerretDB on top of StackGres](https://blog.ferretdb.io/run-ferretdb-on-stackgres/).
+_This is based on a previous blog post on [how to run FerretDB on top of StackGres](https://blog.ferretdb.io/run-ferretdb-on-stackgres/)._

 ## Pulumi as your IaC tool

 Pulumi empowers DevOps professionals and developers to manage infrastructure using different programming languages.
-Let’s take a look at some of the key benefits of Pulumi.
+Let's take a look at some of the key benefits of Pulumi.

-* **Language support:** Perhaps, this is the best advantage of Pulumi.
+- **Language support:** Perhaps, this is the best advantage of Pulumi.
   Rather than learn a new vendor-specific language with its own strict schema and syntax, Pulumi lets you use manage infrastructure with programming languages like Python, JavaScript, Go, Java, and C#, among others.
-* **Multi-cloud support:** Pulumi supports multiple cloud providers and SaaS offerings, including AWS, Google Cloud, Microsoft Azure, DigitalOcean, Kubernetes, Docker, ConfluentCloud, and DataDog.
+- **Multi-cloud support:** Pulumi supports multiple cloud providers and SaaS offerings, including AWS, Google Cloud, Microsoft Azure, DigitalOcean, Kubernetes, Docker, ConfluentCloud, and DataDog.
-* **Open source:** Pulumi is fully open source under the Apache 2.0 license.
+- **Open source:** Pulumi is fully open source under the Apache 2.0 license.
   Being open-source means the community is a huge part of Pulumi.
   They help in building and supporting Pulumi providers, components, and configurations while also creating educational resources about Pulumi.

 ## Prerequisites

-* minikube installation
+- minikube installation
-* Pulumi installation
+- Pulumi installation
-* Stackgres Installation
+- Stackgres Installation
-* `mongosh`
+- `mongosh`
-* kubectl
+- kubectl

 ## Set up a Kubernetes Cluster

 Before deploying FerretDB using Pulumi, you need to have a Kubernetes cluster running, along with command line tools `kubectl`.
 If these tools are not installed, please see their respective documentation.

 This guide uses minikube to create a cluster. minikube is a local Kubernetes setup that makes it easy to learn, experiment, and develop for Kubernetes.
 Check out the minikube [setup on how to get started and create a cluster](https://minikube.sigs.k8s.io/docs/start/).

 Please also ensure that your cluster is set as the current context.